ericeugenio/giftends/docs/choices.md

 # Choices

-By Gil Dobrovinsky, Roos Madelief and Eric Eugenio.
+By Gil Dobrovinsky, Roos Lindeboom and Eric Eugenio.

 # Table of contents